NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Will revisit: When the module has been updated to show on all machines and doesn't glitch all the time.
 HIGH PRIORITY.
 <a name="other-cool-modules"></a>
 # Other Cool Modules
-- [Active Auras](https://foundryvtt.com/packages/ActiveAuras/) - Allows for some automation for auras.
-Would be more useful if our paladin was still with our group, but it's still an interesting concept.

-  Why not install: Limited use cases for our group.
-If we had a paladin or some other member that loved to use aura effects, I'd take a closer look.
 - [Active Token Lighting](https://foundryvtt.com/packages/ATL/) - Lets you adjust token light settings automatically via items.
 So by clicking a torch, the
   PC would automatically start emitting torchlight.